Obstructive Sleep Apnea (OSA)

-CPAP is generally recommended as the initial managing device in patients with OSA and requires titration and follow up for proper setting of the device.
+CPAP is generally recommended as the initial managing device in patients with OSA and requires titration and follow-up for proper setting of the device.
 A certain number of patients are not tolerant of CPAP/BIPAP devices and seek an absolute surgical treatment for their OSA.
 Surgery may be a good alternative for some patients, but it’s important to keep in mind that no surgical procedure is universally successful.
-Uvulopalatopharyngoplasty (UPPP) has been advocated for in the past as a treatment in management of OSA.
+Uvulopalatopharyngoplasty (UPPP) has been advocated for in the past as a treatment in the management of OSA.
 This procedure shortens and stiffens the soft palate by partially removing the uvula and reducing the edge of the soft palate.

 The UPPP procedure is known to be less than 30% effective and has severe postoperative discomfort and morbidity.

-Dental/anteriorly positioning devices have been successful when used in a group of patients.
+Dental/anterior positioning devices have been successful when used in a group of patients.
 It should be known, however, that these devices will not alleviate the obstruction at the level of the soft palate, which accounts for a large group of OSA patients.

 On a routine basis, Dr. Movahed reviews the patient’s airway in a comprehensive fashion.
-His study of the airway includes the three dimensional mapping of the airway and pinpointing the most vulnerable site of obstruction.
+His study of the airway includes the three-dimensional mapping of the airway and pinpointing the most vulnerable site of obstruction.
 Additionally, a study of the nasal airway is performed in order to assess the status of the septum in case of any deviation or turbinates in case of hypertrophy (enlargement).
 An in-office pharyngoscopy procedure is also performed while the patient is awake in order to assess the tone and stiffness of the pharyngeal soft tissue.
 Based on the findings that are shared with our patients, the proper surgical modality is proposed and reviewed.

 Surgery: Maxillomandibular Advancement (MMA) – This procedure surgically moves the upper and lower jaws forward along with the soft tissues of the tongue and palate, opening the upper airway.
-As a well studied and published surgical modality with a success rate of over 95%, this procedure will resolve the patient’s OSA, or at least decrease the Apnea Hypoapnea Index to or below 8.
+As a well studied and published surgical modality with a success rate of over 95%, this procedure will resolve the patient’s OSA, or at least decrease the Apnea-Hypopnea Index to or below 8.

-Counter clockwise rotation (CCW) – Dr. Movahed performs his MMA surgery with a CCW rotation/movement which will result in an increased airway space in comparison to straight advancement.
+Counterclockwise rotation (CCW) – Dr. Movahed performs his MMA surgery with a CCW rotation/movement which will result in an increased airway space in comparison to straight advancement.
 This surgical modality will also allow the patient to achieve a better aesthetic result.
 In order to achieve a stable result with MMA/CCW, Dr. Movahed performs a comprehensive evaluation of the temporomandibular joints and jaw skeleton.